 Instead of getting lost in thoughts and feelings, and thereby reacting to them, we become conscious of those thoughts and feelings and are therefore non-reactive.
 This is essentially what Goenka has stated about Vipassana.
 And it has been proven through studies including this one.

 Essentially, when we practice traditional meditation, we become mindfully aware of thoughts and feelings.
 We can then say to ourselves, “This is just a thought / feeling and I, therefore, do not need to react to it”.
-This reduces the reactivity that leads to stress and anxiety.
+This reduces reactivity, helping to alleviate issues like stress and anxiety.

 When we practice guided meditation, the mind is never at a point of complete stillness because we are focusing on two things:.
 Firstly, the voice of the instructor.
 And secondly, the object of meditation.
 This produces a to-and-fro, the mind bouncing back and forth.
 The result is that we are never wholly focused on one thing.